BioSystemsUM/DeepMol/docs/manual_docs/pipeline.md

 In this tutorial we will show how to build a ML pipeline to predict drug activity against DRD2 receptor using DeepMol.

-# Predict drug activity against DRD2 receptor using DeepMol
+## Pipeline for supervised learning

-We were able to build a ML pipeline to predict drug activity against DRD2 receptor using DeepMol wit just 9 lines of code.
+We were able to build a ML pipeline to predict drug activity against DRD2 receptor using DeepMol in a few lines of code.

-### Let us define a pipeline to predict drug activity against DRD2 receptor
+<font size="4"> **Let us define a pipeline to predict drug activity against DRD2 receptor** </font>

 We will use the following steps:
 - Basic standardization